A universal theory of switching for combinatorial objects, and applications to complex Hadamard matrices: Applying switching to Butson matrices

 \begin{remark} The requirement of the existence of a circulant element of $\mathrm{BH}(k,k)$ in Theorem \ref{thm:genHall} is always met when $k$ is odd, due to the existence of a circulant matrix that is Hadamard equivalent to the Fourier matrix, defined as $S = \mathrm{circ}([\frac{1}{\sqrt{k}}x^{\frac{j(j-1)}{2}} \; : \; 1 \leq j \leq n])$.
 The $3 \times 3$ submatrix in the top left block of the matrix of Example \ref{ex:GenHallEx} is of this form. \end{remark}

 \begin{example}

 We let $i = \sqrt{-1}$ and $j = -i$, and use $-$ as shorthand for $-1$.
 The matrix

 is in $\mathrm{BH}(12,4)$.
 Multiplying any of the $4 \times 2$ blocks in the first row of blocks by any $x \in \langle i \rangle$, and simultaneously multiplying the corresponding $2 \times 4$ block in the first column of blocks by $\overline{x}$ preserves the property of being Hadamard.
 This is a switching.
-Moreover, doing so produces an inequivalent $BH(12,4)$. \end{example}
+Moreover, doing so produces an inequivalent $BH(12,4)$.
+Note that the switching in this example is obtainable from two rank $1$ switchings.
+One can multiply any of the $4 \times 2$ blocks in the first row of blocks, and the corresponding $2\times 2$ block on the diagonal, by any $x \in \langle i \rangle$ and retain the Hadamard property.
+One can act similarly on the corresponding rows, specifically by $\overline{x}$ to reproduce the switching above.
+This is not a typical property of a matrix in the form of Theorem \ref{thm:genHall}, as Example \ref{ex:GenHallEx} demonstrates. \end{example}